japanninja74/OS_embedded-LINUX-crypto-core/Lab_Assignement.md

 u32 readl(ADDRESS)
 ```
 Where `ADDRESS` is of type `void __iomem *` and `VALUE` is of type `u32`.
+All of these macros are defined in the `Linux/io.h` header file.

 # EX3: Creating the Test Application